Skip to contents

 theme_igor

-Figure 1: IGOs and states in the world system, 1816-2014
+Figure 1: IGOs and COW states in the state system, 1816-2014

-IGO births and deaths
+IGO starts and endings

 This plot shows how many IGOs started or ended in each year.